imagej/imagej.github.io/pages/Troubleshooting.md

 If you are using Bio-Formats to open a file, however, the size limit is a bit more complicated.
 Instead of using `short[]` as in ImageJ1, Bio-Formats store data in `byte[]` when reading planes.
 If the source image is in 16 bit or in 32 bit (4 bytes, eg. floating point TIFF), the maximum pixel numbers allowed per plane will be 1/2 (1 gigapixels) or 1/4 (0.5 gigapixels), respectively.

 [ImageJ2](ImageJ2 "wikilink") supports larger image planes internally, but uses the [ImageJ1](ImageJ1 "wikilink") user interface by default, which once again limits visualization to 2 gigapixels.
-The [ImageJ2 team](Contributors "wikilink") is working to lift these size restrictions; see {% include github org='imagej' repo='imagej' issue='87' label='imagej/imagej\#87' %}.
+The [ImageJ2 team](Contributors "wikilink") is working to lift these size restrictions; see {% include github org='imagej ' repo='imagej ' issue='87 ' label='imagej/imagej\#87 ' %}.

 ## UnsupportedClassVersionError